 Support For Docker By Microsoft Community

-This calls for one of the biggest reasons to choose Docker while developing with .NET framework or .NET Core.
-The significant amount to contribution being given by Microsoft, to the Docker community has been on an increasing spree.
+This calls for one of the biggest reasons to choose Docker while developing with the .NET framework or .NET Core.
+The significant amount to the contribution being given by Microsoft, to the Docker community has been on an increasing spree.

 Docker workflows are being seamlessly integrated in VS and other environments.
 These tools create a great experience for users to integrate with Docker and hence while executing the code, the .NET family makes use of the Docker components and the containers.

 With Docker embedding itself in the Microsoft range of products, users find it easy and secure to transfer containers from one host to a new one.